Add Automation Actions

 Which produces this email:

-Threat: All threat data as JSON
+Threat: All Threat Data as JSON

 This template is designed for systems that read structured JSON data from emails; ServiceNow is a common recipient for these messages.
 The associated threat is sent in JSON format in the email body.